This iROC was originally scheduled for November 2018 but was rescheduled due to inclement weather.

 James Phillips is an Associate Professor of Theatre and Director of MSMC Theatre at Mount Saint Mary College in Newburgh, New York.
 He holds a BA in Theatre from Morehead State University, an MFA in Directing from The Catholic University of America, and an MA in Theatre Education from Emerson College.
 Professor Phillips is an accomplished professional director, actor, and sound designer with credits in theatres from Washington DC to Palm Springs.
 His scholarly interests include the theory and structure of comedy and Commedia del Arte.

-Lives of Service and Joy: An Oral History of the Dominican Sisters of HOPE will take place in the DC Café of the Dominican Center.
+Lives of Service and Joy: An Oral History of the Dominican Sisters of HOPE will take place in Kaplan Library Room 218 in the Dominican Center.
 This event has been approved FYE credit as College Connection.
 All are welcome to attend.
 Light refreshments will be served.
 We hope to see you there!

 For more information about this or any of the iROC presentations, or to volunteer as or recommend an iROC speaker, please contact the coordinators of the iROC program - Dr. Evan Merkhofer, Assistant Professor of Biology, 845-569-3368, email@example.com or Jen Park, Assistant Librarian for Access and Outreach Services, 845-569-3546, firstname.lastname@example.org.